inventordave/aplib/README.md

 In development.
 Currently produces correct results for 2 signed integer inputs.

-To compile, type "make aplibc" on the command-line.
+To compile, type "make test" on the command-line.
 Assumes you have GCC available.

 Invoke:

-aplibc %1 %2
+test %1 %2 %3

-To run regression tests (in other words, the sequence of test functions in chronological order), compile test.exe as such:

-make test

-Then simply run test.exe on the command-line.

 4 functions so far: